elibroftw/blog.elijahlopez.ca/content/posts/monero-vs-privacy-coins.md

 The Zecwallet Lite also does not store the wallet encrypted.
 I was never asked to create a pass code to decrypt the wallet so anyone who uses ZCash on a computer can have their ZCash stolen if their laptop/computer/storage is accessed by a third party.
 I don't know about you, but privacy goes hand in hand with (operating and informational) security.
+There even is a wallet encryption option, but just like privacy, security is off by default!
+To think that these people sponsor Edward Snowden who has the spine to go against the USA but has no spine to scrutizine this project.

 When sending Monero, users do not have to think about if they are sending from the "right" account since each account's primary address shows up as a stealth address in the Ring-CT in the block of the blockchain.
 Recipients can't make judgments about your level of care to privacy if you decide to donate with a primary account or other account.
 Unlike ZCash, where the recipient will know whether you made a shielded transaction or not, and then make you a target (assuming an all Monero ecosystem or an all ZCash ecosystem).

 ZCash users say ZCash is better because it uses zk-snarks to avoid large transactions sizes.
 We'll see what happens when we combine this with optional privacy.